Tharon-C/CSS-in-Components/PITCHME.md

 ---

-We know side effects will ruin your day and make application brittle and hard to test.
+We know that side effects will ruin our day.
+They make applications brittle and hard to test.

 ---

 We understand that *constraints* are better than *disipline*.

+---

+### These things we know to be bad are literally the core features of CSS

 ---

 ### Ok, but why is my style being overwritten?